 Texture: this recipe has more of that “cream” texture you’re used to.
 It’s light, quickly absorbed and doesn’t leave an oily residue.

 - Natural Soap: Acts as an emulsifier in this recipe to ensure that the water-based ingredients and oils do not separate.
-I highly recommend making your own soap from beeswax, as beeswax soap makes a great emulsifier in this recipe.
-However, you can make any soap with a 0% superfat (here is my 0% superfat soap bar recipe).
+You can use any soap with 0% superfat (here is my 0% superfat soap recipe).
 You can also buy any natural soap, but since you cannot know the superfat of a store-bought soap, you may find that some soaps work better than others.
 Generally, the more cleansing a soap, the better it acts as an emulsifier.
 So if you are going to buy a natural soap, buy one that is meant for household cleaning rather than skincare.
-My retail recommendations: Pure Simple Castile Cleaner and Earthsap Dishwashing Liquid.
+I recommend The Bear Necessities liquid soap, or their multipurpose soap bar, because I know these will work with my recipe (buy here).

 - Sweet Almond Oil: One of the best oils for dry hands and it is more easily absorbed than thicker oils like olive oil etc. It is also less greasy.
 It is rich in essential nutrients and healing vitamins including vitamin E and A. It helps rejuvenate dry, lined hands and brittle fingernails (buy here).